pyiron-workshop/pyiron-virtual-workshop-2020/README.md

 ## Getting started

 For this workshop, you will need to have pyiron installed on your workstation.
-While pyiron is platform independent, Linux/MacOS is required to run certain external simulation codes.
+While pyiron is platform independent, Linux is required to run certain external simulation codes.
 For windows users, it is recommended that you install the linux subsystem for windows.
 More details [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+If you are a Mac user, you will only be able to run LAMMPS examples (which is still fine!)

 ### Installing conda

 While pyiron can be installed in several ways, installation via conda is recommended.
-As a first step, follow [this guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html ) to install miniconda (recommended) or anaconda.
+As a first step, follow [this guide](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html
+) to install miniconda (recommended) or anaconda.

 #### Creating a new conda environment